On Becoming A Selfish Giver

-Becoming a Selfish Giver means taking care of your own health with as much energy as you give everyone else.
+Becoming a Selfish Giver means taking care of your own health with as much energy and compassion as you give everyone else.

 Want to join?
 Click here.

-The one thing these givers are being told over and over is that they have to give “selflessly.”
+Giving to others isn’t the problem.
+The problem is that these givers are being told over and over that they have to give “selflessly.”

 I once received an email from a national nurses association that read “we celebrate nurses like you who selflessly devote their time, skills, and compassion to caring for patients.”